dmyersturnbull/dmyersturnbull.github.io/contents/ref/coding-conventions.md

 Use 4 spaces for indentation and 4 for continuation (block indentation).
 Limit lines to 120 characters.
-Wrap lines the way that
+Chop lines the way that
 [Black wraps lines](https://black.readthedocs.io/en/stable/the_black_code_style/current_style.html#how-black-wraps-lines).
 For example: